 - Salt and ground black pepper, to taste

-- Bring oil and butter to medium heat in a large oven safe skillet or pan.
+- Bring oil and butter to medium heat in a large pan or dutch oven.
 Once hot, add minced garlic and chopped onion.
-Cook for 1 minute.
-Stir in celery and carrots, simmering for 2 minutes until softened.
+Cook for 1-2 minutes.
+Stir in celery and carrots, simmering for 3-4 minutes until tender.
 Add ground beef/sausage and cook until browned, about 5 minutes.
-Use the tip of a spatula to break up the beef into small chunks.
-Season all over with salt and pepper.
+Use the tip of a spatula to break up the beef and pork into the smallest chunks possible.
+Season all over with salt and pepper liberally.